CAN MY EX AND I CREATE OUR OWN CHILD CUSTODY AND CHILD SUPPORT AGREEMENT?

 In Kansas, when a child is born out of wedlock, or parents of a minor child are separating or filing for divorce, Courts highly encourage parents in these situations to sit down and discuss between themselves what visitation and parenting time with their minor child (or children) may look like.

-Indeed, Courts encourage this practice so much that in Kansas a legal presumption is created any time parents reach an agreement related to visitation or parenting time for their child.
+Indeed, Courts encourage this practice so much that in Kansas, a legal presumption arises whenever parents reach an agreement regarding visitation or parenting time for their child.
 Specifically K.S.A 23-3202 states that, “If the [parents of a child] have entered into a parenting plan, it shall be presumed that the agreement is in the best interests of the child.”

-As noted above, whether or not these agreements reached between parents are enforceable inside, or outside of Court, will depend and vary on the circumstances.
+As noted above, whether or not these agreements reached between parents are enforceable inside or outside of Court will depend on the circumstances.

-Whether a child is born out of wedlock, or parents of a minor child are separating or filing for divorce, to make an agreement on visitation or parenting time formally and legally enforceable the agreement must carry with it an official court order where a local District Court Judge has approved the agreement and found it in the child’s best interest.
-Without a court order adopting the agreement reached by the parents as such, the agreement is not per se enforceable.
-This means either parent could elect, at their own discretion, to stop abiding by the agreement at anytime, leaving the other parent without any immediate recourse.
+Whether a child is born out of wedlock, or parents of a minor child are separating or filing for divorce, to agree on visitation or parenting time that is formally and legally enforceable, the agreement must carry with it an official court order where a local District Court Judge has approved the agreement and found it in the child’s best interest.
+Without a court order adopting the agreement reached by the parents, the agreement is not per se enforceable.
+This means either parent could, at their discretion, stop complying with the agreement at any time, leaving the other parent without immediate recourse.

 This is not to say, however, that if parents of a child have been following a routine schedule consistently for some time without a Court order, that one of the parents in that situation could not subsequently file for a Court order to enforce that agreement and schedule should the other parent decide to stop abiding by it at some point.
 Indeed, it is not uncommon for parents of a child born out of wedlock to often reach informal agreements outside of court regarding their child.
 At times, parents may also follow those agreements for many, many years.
-However, just as it is not uncommon for parents of a child born outside of wedlock to reach informal agreements outside of court regarding their child, it is also not uncommon for one of the parents in these types of situations to at some point in time stop abiding by a previously agreed upon schedule.
-These types of events will often occur around one or both of the parents engaging in some form of event or major life change, such as entering into a relationship with another individual, getting married, moving or relocating geographically, changing a job or employment, or having additional children.
+However, just as it is not uncommon for parents of a child born outside of wedlock to reach informal agreements outside of court regarding their child, it is also not unusual for one of the parents in these types of situations to, at some point in time, stop abiding by a previously agreed-upon schedule.
+These types of events often occur when one or both parents are experiencing a significant life change, such as entering into a relationship with another person, getting married, moving, relocating geographically, changing jobs, or having additional children.

 When these types of situations occur, you will need to get to Court as timely as possible to secure a formal Court order to make a schedule enforceable.